 This passage talks of happiness and blessing from having a “full” quiver of children.
 Can the person who desires lots of children but has only been able to have a few, or none, not also be blessed?
-Is the real blessing tied to the desire to have one’s quiver as full as the Lord fills it?
+Are they not blessed?
+Could it be that the real blessing is tied to the desire to have one’s quiver as full as the Lord fills it?
+How many arrows are in a quiver filled by the Lord?
+In David’s case, when he went up against the giant Goliath, a few stones was enough.
+For David to do what the Lord had for him to do only required one.
 What about those who do not want more than a few?
 What about those who desperately want more than the Lord has given them and walk the path of IVF to get more?
 What about the person who has lots of children and does not really want them?
 Are these people living blessed lives?

 The Lord Looks at the heart.
 When we look at the children conceived in a more philosophical sense than scientific sense….

 In my blog post….

 — to be continued — Even though it was accidentally published before it is complete.
 I think it raises some thought provoking questions.
 So, I have left it published.
 When I have completed it I will republish so those following my blog may be reminded to read again.